cogentcore/cogent/README.md

 # TODO

 * lookup
-* jump still not scrolling reliably -- same with links -- very random -- print in scroll code!
 * editor rendering overflow
-* lineno horiz scrolling issues
+* lineno horiz scrolling issues -- this is in V1 too!

-* open file goes in wrong directory; crashing or not working
+* open file not applying textfield sel on keyfun.Accept

 # DONE